GuptaReena/SQL/README.md

 There are 3 Ways of doing this

 			1NF : 1st Normal Form : A table will be in first normal form when the attribute are single value and every cell contain single value.

-						--> Every cell should contain only one value.

-								soln : we just have to repeat the value again an again

-							And Primary key should be determined
+			--> Every cell should contain only one value. soln : we just have to repeat the value again an again And Primary key should be determined

 			2NF : The tables has to be in the 1NF

 				 No partial dependency : - Functionally dependent : When the every column is dependent on the primary key then it is known as

 					Functionally dependent

-												eg: stud_name : we can take out student name with the help of stud_id : This mean that stud_name

-											  		is functionally dependent on the stud_id.
+						eg: stud_name : we can take out student name with the help of stud_id : This mean that stud_name is functionally dependent on the stud_id.

-											  - Partially Dependent : When a table have more than 2 primary key then it is known as composite key

-												In this case partially dependent concept comes into place
+								- Partially Dependent : When a table have more than 2 primary key then it is known as composite key In this case partially dependent concept comes into place

-														emp_id, proj_id -> emp_name: In this case we do not need proj_id to get the emp_name
+											:emp_id, proj_id -> emp_name: In this case we do not need proj_id to get the emp_name
 								--> So we can say that emp_name is partially dependent on emp_id

 								soln: Remove the column which have partial dependency and keep them in another table

 			3NF : The table has to be in 2NF form

 					  No transitive dependency  : a->b->c
 							eg : add1 -> add_id -> emp_id - > This mean there is an transitive dependency
 							soln: Remove the column which have transitive dependency and keep them in another table